 belatedly, for various reasons.
 The investigation and prosecution of serious war crimes, regardless of when they come to light, is important, not only because of the international law obligation to do so, but because they affect not only the individuals concerned, but also the nation’s reputation and standing, and undermine morale and moral authority, which is part of our combat power.
 The failure to deal with allegations and indicators as they begin to emerge and circulate is corrosive – it gives spurious allegations life, and serious allegations a degree of impunity.
 The consequences of not addressing such allegations as and when they eventually arise are measured in decades.

-For Society members the 2022 Annual General Meeting commences at 10:30AM followed by the lecture at 11:00AM.
-VENUE: The Auditorium, Anzac Memorial Hyde Park, Hyde Park South, corner Elizabeth and Liverpool Streets, Sydney CBD.
+10:30AM Saturday 4 June 2022 at The Auditorium, Anzac Memorial Hyde Park, Hyde Park South, corner Elizabeth and Liverpool Streets, Sydney CBD.
 Admission is free of charge but a donation would be appreciated.
 For further information call 0419 698 783 or email: firstname.lastname@example.org.

-The 2021 venue for The Military History Society of New South Wales lecture program will be the Auditorium at the Anzac Memorial Hyde Park, corner of Elizabeth and Liverpool Streets, Sydney CBD.
+The Military History Society of New South Wales lecture program will be held at the Auditorium at the Anzac Memorial Hyde Park, corner of Elizabeth and Liverpool Streets, Sydney CBD.
 Numerous bus services stop at the location and Museum railway station is only 160 metres away.
 The venue will be opening its doors at 10:30AM sharp.